minzikimi/caffitrak/README.md

 🌍 CORS Configuration
 The app currently uses an open CORS policy, which allows requests from any origin (for development convenience).
-In the future, we plan to restrict CORS to trusted frontend domains to prevent misuse from unknown or malicious origins.
+In the future, I can restrict CORS to trusted frontend domains to prevent misuse from unknown or malicious origins.

 🗑️ Safe Deletion with Confirmation
 On the frontend, a confirmation modal appears before deleting a drink, helping users avoid accidental data loss.